cebonet/TTunerCLI/README.md

 # TerminalTuner
-A lightweight instrument tuner working in the terminal
+A lightweight instrument tuner working in the terminal environment.